maxnotmin/podcast_transfer/README.md

 4. Write File Transfer Information to Database
     - **Cards**:

-5. Email Notification of status of file transfer
+5. Notification of status of file transfer
     - **Cards**: